 as the search in the search bar (see above).

-You can choose tags or correspondents in the search menu and further restrict the results using full text search using the content field.
+You can choose tags or correspondents in the search menu and further restrict the results using full text search with the content field.

 Use the search-bar with option Contents Only to do quick fulltext searches.